 It may take some time for copper to build up.
 At first, the liver will hold the excess copper.
-Eventually, the liver will not be able to hold the copper.
-Copper will begin to leave the liver and move to other organs like the brain or eyes.
-Symptoms usually begin under 40 years of age, typically at ages 6-20 years.
-They can be present as early as 5 years of age.
+Then it will leave the liver and move to other organs like the brain or eyes.

 - Yellowing of the skin and eyes

-- Swollen abdomen
+- Swollen belly

 - Vomiting blood

 - Fluid buildup in the legs